 In Key Stage 3 students will build on prior knowledge from KS2 and begin with developing their knowledge of workshop health and safety by completing a small practical based skills project that will enable them to use a wide range of hand tools, equipment and machinery.
 They will then complete 2 main practical projects along with 6 weeks of food and nutrition lessons where they will develop the basic skills of food preparation and food hygiene in the kitchen.
 They will be provided with the knowledge, principles and skills, and subject specific vocabulary so that they can design, create and manufacture a range of high-quality outcomes.
 We also use past and present designers to inspire and influence design thinking within their own work.

 Key Stage 4

-Teaching staff are available during lunch times and after school to enable students to catch up on work missed or to work on advanced projects which require individual tuition.
-There is also a STEM evens in school in conjunction with JLR.
+Teaching staff are available during lunchtimes and after school to enable students to catch up on work missed or to work on advanced projects which require individual tuition.
+There is also a STEM event in school in conjunction with JLR.